 In the labyrinth of the Medina, even locals get lost finding Le Foundouk Restaurant in Marrakech.
 That’s the reason why an army of lantern-carrying guides is employed to take you there from the taxi drop-off point at Place du Moukef.

 Traditionally, a ‘foundouk’ is an old merchants’ inn.
 Most of the foudouks are now used as artisan’s workshops, but this ancient foundouk is transformed into a stylish dining den with a cosmopolitan vibe, great cocktails, and tasty French-Moroccan fare.
 A bevy of uniformed waiters serves up traditional Moroccan dishes such as lamb tangine with figs, and chicken tagine with preserved lemons, and French dishes like duck breast with gratin dauphinois.

-From the same owner of the eco-lodge Les Cinq Djellabas, Le Foudouk Restaurant is spread over 3 floors, all beautifully styled in dark grape shades.
+From the same owner of the eco-lodge Les Cinq Djellabas, Le Foudouk Restaurant in Marrakech is spread over 3 floors, all beautifully styled in dark grape shades.
 Book a table on the très chic first floor for people watching, while the highlight is the rooftop table, illuminated by candles at night and offering a stunning view of the surrounding Medina.